 Art is a lie that conveys the artist’s own truth.
 Because of this, it has immense healing power for artists themselves and those that recognize that same truth as their own.
+Research has shown the benefits of art therapy for depression.

 In such a form, art has been a window into civilization’s unconsciousness since times immemorial, but it is only recently that we have discovered a therapeutic potential in the act of embodied creativity.